realA10001986/SID/README.md

 ### Locking IR control

 You can have your SID ignore IR commands from any IR remote control (be it the default supplied one, be it one you had the SID learn) by entering *71 followed by OK.
-After this sequence the SID will ignore all IR commands until *71OK is entered again.
-The purpose of this function is to enable you to use the same IR control for your SID and other props (such as Flux Capacitor).
+After this sequence, the SID will ignore all IR commands until *71OK is entered again.
+The purpose of this function is to enable you to use the same remote for your SID and other props (such as the Flux Capacitor).

-Note that the status of the IR lock is saved 10 seconds after its last change, and is persistent accross reboots.
+Note that the status of the IR lock is saved 10 seconds after its last change, and is persistent across reboots.

 In order to only disable the supplied IR remote control, check the option **_Disable supplied IR remote control_** in the [Config Portal](#-disable-supplied-ir-remote-control).
 In that case, any learned remote will still work.